hviana/faster_react/README.md

 ## 🌟 Introduction

-`faster_react` is a framework that **uses its own RSC engine, combining SSR and CSR**, and automatically generates routes for React components.
+`faster_react` is a tiny Full-Stack React framework.
+He avoids Overengineering.
+This framework **uses its own RSC engine, combining SSR and CSR**, and automatically generates routes for React components.
 To utilize this, you must use the routes helper provided by the framework ([React Router](#-react-router)).
 The framework's configuration file is located at `options.json`.